-It is expected to decrease, why, if you increase the temperature the intermolecular forces of attraction would be overcome by the thermal agitation and therefore the basic origin of viscosity will be disturbed.
-So, it is intuitively expected that for liquids the viscosity should decrease with increase in temperature.
-However, for gases what will happen?
-If you increase the temperature there will be more vigorous exchange of molecular momentum.
-And therefore, for gases it is expected that the viscosity will increase with an increase in temperature.
-Of course there may be exceptions, but we should not discuss exceptions these are more rules than exceptions.
+It is expected to decrease why?
+If you increase the temperature the intermolecular forces of attraction would be overcome by the thermal agitation and therefore, the basic origin of viscosity will be disturbed.
+So, it is intuitively accepted that for liquids, the viscosity should decrease with increase in temperature.

+However for gases what will happen?

-So, what is the basic understanding, see whenever we learn a particular concept it is important to learn the basic science that leads to the concept.
-So, if we just learn it like a magic rule that viscosity of a liquid decreases with increase in temperature, it serves no purpose only in your examination you may answer it well but the next day you forget.
+If you increase the temperature there will be more vigorous exchange of molecular momentum and therefore, for gases it is expected that, the viscosity will increase with an increase in temperature.
+Of course, there may be exceptions, but we should not discuss exceptions these are more rules than exceptions.
+So, what is the basic understanding?
+See whenever we learn a particular concept it is important to learn the basic science that leads to the concept.

-And many times in the examination also you may confuse between these 2.
-But if you recall what is the correct physical reasoning that goes behind that it is very easy to appreciate that why this should be more intuitive than not.
+So, if we just learn it like a magic rule, that viscosity of a liquid decreases with increase in temperature, it serves no purposes only in your examination you may answer it well, but the next day you forget and many times in the examination also you may confuse between these two.
+But if you recall what is the correct physical reason reasoning that goes behind that, it is very easy to appreciate that why this should be more intuitive or not.

-Now just as an example for gases let us try to see that whether we may quantify the viscosity may be for ideal gases through the concept of exchange of molecular momentum.
+Now, just as an example for gases, let us try to see that whether we may quantify the viscosity may be for ideal gases through the concept of exchange of molecular momentum.
+So, let us say that you have n as the number density of the gas molecules.